MICA-MNI/micaopen/AmygdalaUMAP/histology/README.md

 ### Retrieve and process Juelich probability maps of the amygdala

-Note: probalbity maps are openly available on the ebrains repository: https://www.ebrains.eu/
+Note: probability maps are openly available on the ebrains repository: https://www.ebrains.eu/

 7. **Registration**: Register probability maps to BigBrain histological space.
 8. **Thresholding**: Apply thresholding (retain only top 5% of values) to the Juelich probability maps.